httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 of HTTP}}.
 The format of a field section depends on whether the message is of known length or indeterminate length.

-Each field line includes a name and a value.
+Each Field Line encodig includes a name and a value.
 Both the name and value are length-prefixed sequences of bytes.
-The field name length is at least one byte.
-The format of a field line is shown in {{format-field-line}}.
+The Name field is a minimum of one byte.
+The format of a Field Line is shown in {{format-field-line}}.

 ~~~ quic-format
 Field Line {